-Section 5(B) of BR Act defines Banking as “Accepting, for the purpose of investing or lending, deposits of money from the public, repayable on demand or otherwise”
+Section 5(B) of Banking Regulation Act defines Banking as “Accepting, for the purpose of investing or lending, deposits of money from the public, repayable on demand or otherwise”

 The term bank is derived from an Italian word ‘banca’ and from a French word ‘banque’ both meaning a Bench or Money exchange tables.

 A bank is a financial institution which deals with deposits and advances and other related services.
 It receives money from those who want to save money in the form of deposits and lends to those who need it.

 The Oxford Dictionary defines a bank as “A establishment for custody of money which it pays out on customer`s order”

 Characteristics of a Bank / Features of Banking

 - It is a profit and service oriented institution

 - It acts as a connecting link between borrowers and lenders

 - It deals with money

 - It accepts deposits from public